Collen-Mmotle/SQL-Project-1/README.md

 The business demonstrates strong performance overall, with high total revenue, a healthy profit margin, consistent order activity and a solid customer base, indicating stable and efficient operations.

 ## This is what it means for the business
-Encourage higher spending through bundles, cross-selling, and loyalty rewards.
+Encourage higher spending through bundles, cross-selling and loyalty rewards.

 Reduce heavy discounting to protect and improve profit margins.

 Improve customer experience to increase repeat purchases and retention.

-Focus on strong products and review or improve weaker ones
+Focus on strong products and review or improve weaker ones.

 ## Skills used
 SQL (basic to advanced)